jdormit/picture-redux-app/readme.md

 Starting the Server:
 -------------------

-`npm start` will start the server at the entry point, `./lib/index.js`, assuming `npm build` has already been run.
+`npm start` will start the server at the entry point, `./lib/server.js`, assuming `npm build` has already been run.
 The server assumes that a local instance of of MongoDB is running.
 Get Mongo [here](https://www.mongodb.com/) and run it with `mongod`.

-Build Process / Using Babel
+Build Process
 ---------------------------

-`npm run build` will run the client-side webpack build process and the server-side babel build process.
-Client code will end up in `./public/bundle.js`, and server code will end up in `./lib`. `npm run build:watch` will start the babel and webpack watch utilities, reloading code as it is changed.
-Since the server is started with [nodemon](http://nodemon.io/) and the webpack hot-reloader is used to watch the client-side code, changes to both server-side and client-side code will be hot-reloaded into the running app.
+`npm run build` will run the webpack build process.
+Client-side code will get bundled to `public/bundle.js` and server-side code will be bundled to `lib/server.js`.
+Both client and server code are bundled with source maps, so Node stack traces and the chrome debugger will refer to the source code, not the bundled code.
+React hot-reloader is not set up, but including it in the build process would be trivial.
+Webpack is configured using Babel to transpile es6 syntax.

 REST API
 --------